 - 1. Communicate data and information from physical therapy (PT) interventions in written, verbal, and non-verbal methods with the patient, family, significant other, PT, healthcare delivery personnel and others in an effective, appropriate and capable manner using accepted medical terminology. - 2.
 Identify, respect, and act with consideration for patients'/clients' differences, values, preferences, and expressed needs in all work-related activities. - 3.
-Explain conduct that reflects the American Physical Therapy Association (APTA) Guide to Physical Therapist Practice, that promotes legal, ethical, and safe and a commitment to the profession of physical therapy and meet the expectations of consumers receiving health care services. - 4.
+Explain conduct that reflects the American Physical Therapy Association (APTA) Guide to Physical Therapist Practice, that promotes legal, ethical, and safe practice and a commitment to the profession of physical therapy that meets the expectations of consumers receiving health care services. - 4.
 Implement the plan of care developed by the PT to achieve the short- and long-term goals of treatment and intended outcomes. - 5.
 Implement through demonstration, the safe, effective and efficient competence in selected components of PT interventions identified in the plan of care: (1) Motor learning concepts, (2) Movement analysis, (3) Functional training, (4) Therapeutic exercise, (5) Gait analysis and training, (6) Neuromuscular re-education. - 6.
-Perform competent skill of previous PT intervention applicable to neuropathologies: (1) Assistive/adaptive devices, (2) Body mechanics and posture awareness, (3) Gait and locomotion training, (4) Prosthetics and orthotics, (5) Wheelchair management skills, (6) Architectural barriers, (7) Balance and coordination training, (8) Breathing exercises, coughing and postural drainage, (9) Conditioning and reconditioning exercises and techniques, (10) Positioning, (11) Range of motion exercises, (12) Stretching techniques and exercises.

-- 7. State the influences of positional changes, breathing patterns and thoracoabdominal movements in neuropathologies. - 8.
+Perform competent skill of previous PT intervention applicable to neuropathologies: (1) Assistive/adaptive devices, (2) Body mechanics and posture awareness, (3) Gait and locomotion training, (4) Prosthetics and orthotics, (5) Wheelchair management skills, (6) Architectural barriers, (7) Balance and coordination training, (8) Breathing exercises, coughing and postural drainage, (9) Conditioning and reconditioning exercises and techniques, (10) Positioning, (11) Range of motion exercises, (12) Stretching techniques and exercises. - 7.
+State the influences of positional changes, breathing patterns and thoracoabdominal movements in neuropathologies. - 8.
 Identify and apply problem-solving knowledge to address and modify a PT program in response to patient safety and clinical indications such as symptoms aggravated by activities within the scope of PTA practice and report the findings to the supervising PT. - 9.
-Identify the variety of neurological status measurement scales used to identify changes in arousal, mentation and cognition of patients. - Describe and demonstrate activities, positions and postures that aggravate or relieve pain and that influence integumentary health.
-Identify the individual's or caregiver's ability to care for the assistive, adaptive, prosthetic, orthotics and supportive devices in a safe manner. - 11.
-Identify and demonstrate normal and abnormal movement patterns and the presence or absence of selective motor control in patients with neuropathologies presented in the course. - 12.
-Describe and identify architectural barriers in the home or community that may assist or hinder clients with neuropathologies. - 13.
-Identify indications, contraindications and precautions to any PT intervention or the patient's present clinical status covered in the course. - 14.
-Explain the purpose of physical therapy, the scope of PTA practice, the scope of practice between the various rehabilitation services and the multidisciplinary team approach in patient care and non-patient care activities. - 15.
-Administer appropriate action and behavior in emergency situations. - 16.
-Identify basic concepts in professional literature including, but not limited to, validity, reliability and level of statistical significance. - 17.
-Describe the personal responsibility for career development, patient advocacy, life-long learning and membership in the professional association. - 18.
-Define the APTA code of conduct, APTA website of information for standardized practice and individual state practice acts for physical therapy.
-Identify and integrate appropriate evidence-based resources to support clinical decision-making for progression of the patient within the plan of care established by the PT. - 19.
-Identify and describe architectural barriers in domestic, educational, work, community, social, and civic life that may assist or hinder clients with neuropathologies.
+Identify the variety of neurological status measurement scales used to identify changes in arousal, mentation and cognition of patients. - 10.
+Describe and demonstrate activities, positions and postures that aggravate or relieve pain and that influence integumentary health. - 11.
+Identify the individual's or caregiver's ability to care for the assistive, adaptive, prosthetic, orthotics and supportive devices in a safe manner - 12.
+Identify and demonstrate normal and abnormal movement patterns and the presence or absence of selective motor control in patients with neuropathologies presented in the course - 13.
+Describe and identify architectural barriers in the home or community that may assist or hinder clients with neuropathologies. - 14.
+Identify indications, contraindications and precautions to any PT intervention or the patient's present clinical status covered in the course.

+- 15. Explain the purpose of physical therapy, the scope of PTA practice, the scope of practice between the various rehabilitation services and the multidisciplinary team approach in patient care and non-patient care activities. - 16.
+Demonstrate appropriate action and behavior in emergency situations. - 17.
+Identify basic concepts in professional literature including, but not limited to, validity, reliability and level of statistical significance.